 Why use an APHC plumbing and heating registered engineer

-APHC members must comply with industry standards including Building Regulations, Water Regulations and appropriate British Standards.
+An APHC member must comply with industry standards including Building Regulations, Water Regulations and appropriate British Standards.
 It is compulsory that APHC members operate a customer complaints procedure designed to achieve an amicable resolution to customer complaints and they must adhere to the APHC Customer Charter, which sets out the minimum trading standard requirements when dealing with customers.

 - The business must comply with the requirements laid down in the ‘APHC Membership Schemes Rules’